ByungjunKim/byungjunkim.github.io/_teaching/2020-spring-teaching-2.md

 location: "Cheonan, Republic of Korea"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This course is designed to increase students' understanding of how artificial intelligence is becoming an everyday part of society.

 Lecturer
 ======